ThatQuiz Test Library Take this test now

 C) An oily sheen on the water's surface

-D) Footprints near the stream bank
+D) Fecal matter near the edge of the stream

 • 9.
 What is a likely reason for observing fish congregating near a stream inlet?